OmerCodes/enet/README.md

 ## Disclaimer

 This is a fork of the original library [lsalzman/enet](https://github.com/lsalzman/enet).
-While original repo offers a stable, time-tested wonderful library, we are trying to change some things, things, which can't be reflected on the main repo, like:
+While the original repo offers a stable, time-tested wonderful library, we are trying to change some things, things which can't be reflected on the main repo, like:

 * integrated ipv6 support
 * added monotonic time